Voice Winner Cassadee Pope Is Dating Nashville's Sam Palladio

 Cassadee Pope is moving on.

 The Voice winner has been quietly dating Nashville star Sam Palladio, PEOPLE confirms.
-The pair, who have been spotted around Nashville recently, attended Maren Morris and Ryan Hurd‘s wedding together over the weekend.
+The pair, who have been spotted around Music City recently, attended Maren Morris and Ryan Hurd‘s wedding together over the weekend.

 “Watched my two buds get married yesterday.
 My heart is so full for you @marenmorris & @ryanhurd,” Pope captioned a photo of herself and Palladio.
 “Also, I’ll pay you later for being my date, @sampalladio.😉”

-Reps for Pope and Palladio didn’t immediately return PEOPLE’s request for comment.
+A rep for Palladio didn’t immediately return PEOPLE’s request for comment, while a rep for Pope had no comment.

 Pope, 28, ended her engagement to All Time Low drummer Rian Dawson last summer after seven years together, while Palladio — who plays Gunnar Scott on the CMT series — previously dated Nashville costar Chaley Rose.